inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 If you are a developer familiar with Sauerbraten worrying about the direction we are going check out the posts in our blog called
-"Design Decisions" ([Design-Decisions Part1](https://inexor.org/blog/2015/04-26-alpha1-design-decisions), [Design-Decisions Part2](https://pad.inexor.org/p/Alpha3_Design_Decisions)) giving you a vague idea of our reasoning for some points.
+"Design Decisions" ([Design-Decisions Part1](https://inexor.org/blog/2015/04-26-alpha1-design-decisions) and check out our [FAQ](https://github.com/inexorgame/inexor-core/wiki/Frequently-Asked-Questions).

 You'll probably find more info on the dedicated wiki-sites, in the readme of the particular module and for specific stuff in the [documentation](https://docs.inexor.org).